pratheeksha11/pratheeksha11/README.md

 ## 💼 Professional Summary

 I am a seasoned data professional.
-Over the course of 5 years, I've worn multiple hats - Data Engineer, Data Integration Specialist, and Data Analyst, with a profound background in **Machine Learning** and **Data Science**.
+Over the course of 5 years, I've worn multiple hats - Data Scientist, Data Engineer, Data Integration Specialist, and Data Analyst, with a profound background in **Machine Learning** and **Data Science**.
 My expertise spans across Python, SQL, Machine Learning, ETL tools, Tableau, SAP HANA, BI tools and much more.
 I take pride in delivering data solutions that drive decision-making and offer insights.

 ---

 ## 🔍 Key Expertise

-- **Data Science**: Expertise in Exploratory Data Analysis, Feature Engineering, and Statistical Modeling.
+- **Data Science**: Expertise in Exploratory Data Analysis, Feature Engineering, A/B testing, Predictive Analytics, and Statistical Modeling.
 - **Machine Learning**: Proficient in frameworks such as TensorFlow, Keras, and Scikit-learn, with hands-on experience in model selection, optimization, and deployment.
 - **Natural Language Processing**: Successfully implemented sentiment analysis and multi-label text classification projects.
 - **Data Engineering**: Strong background in ETL processes, Data Migration, and Database Warehousing using tools like SAP BO Data Services and SAP HANA.